FOSH-following-demand/FOSH-following-demand.github.io/pages/en/home.md

- #### Our main goal is to increase access to science and education by making their tools (think laboratory equipment) open souce!
+ #### Our main goal is to increase access to science and education by making their tools (think laboratory equipment) open source!

 <br>

-####  Our first step is to conduct online surveys to learn what researchers, educators, DIYers and curious people need/miss in their work places to conduct their scientific experiments.
+####  Our first step is to conduct [online surveys](bit.ly/BFOSH) to learn what researchers, educators, DIYers and curious people need/miss in their work places to conduct their scientific experiments.

 <br>